daihasso/service-builder/README.md

  `1.0.0-alpha-e19668f`.

 ## Requirements
-This dockerfile expects at minimum a `Gopkg.toml` and `Gopkg.lock` to be present though something to build probably makes sense too.
+This dockerfile expects at minimum a `go.mod` and `go.sum` to be present though something to build probably makes sense too.